amdegroot/pytorch-containers/README.md

 Note: As a result of full integration with [autograd](http://pytorch.org/docs/autograd.html), PyTorch requires networks to be defined in the following manner:
 - Define all layers to be used in the `__init__` method of your network
-- Combine them however you want in the `forward` method of your network
+- Combine them however you want in the `forward` method of your network (avoiding in place Tensor ops)

 And that's all there is to it!

-We will build upon a generic "TableModule" class that we define as:
+We will build upon a generic "TableModule" class that we initially define as:
 ```Python
 class TableModule(nn.Module):
     def __init__(self):